I’ve officially been reselling products for 1 full month!

 I’m a stock market investor.
 So I can tell you for a fact, there are not many investments in the last decade that could have earned you a 14 X on your money 🤯

 In fact, it was even higher than this, but I spent about £80 on a bunch of packaging (bubble wrap, boxes, a tape gun, labels, a printer, ink, void fill, etc) that should last us for a couple of months.

-So, that’s my first month of retail arbitrage via the PFP group in numbers.
+So, that’s my first month of retail arbitrage via The Gravy Train group in numbers.

 I will aim to write a monthly update on our flipping adventures to help inspire others to take their earning potential into their own hands and build something greater for themselves.

 So, make sure you subscribe below to get notified when these updates go live!

 If you’d like to try out the Gravy Train group, click the image below and sign up.

 It’s a monthly subscription and you can cancel anytime if it doesn’t work out for you.

 My advice – If you do what the moderators of the group tell you to do, you will make money.

 If you’re unsure, reach out to me on twitter and I’ll be happy to answer any questions about the group.
 Use the social links at the top of this page to get in touch, or post a comment below.